blockchainsllc/in3-docs/docs/api-c.md

 // configure transport by using curl client->transport    = send_curl;

-// init cache by reading the nodelist from the cache >(if exists) in3_cache_init(client);
+// initializes cache by reading the NodeList from the cache >(if it exists) in3_cache_init(client);

 // ready to use ...